icon to open the header menu

 Pronounceability, meanwhile, takes into account the basic human action of "speaking into one's head", as an internal dialogue, and therefore participates in the requirement for communicability of source code amongst human readers.
 For instance, the difference between mnPtCld and meanPointCloud both refer to the same entity, and the second provides an easier cognitive access to it at the very minimal expense of a few characters.

 Equally visual, but aesthetically pleasing for both typographical and cognitive reasons, is the casing of names.
 Dealing with the constraint that variable names cannot have whitespace characters as part of them, casing has resulted into the establishment of conventions which pre-exists the precise understanding of what a word denotes, by first bringing that word into a category (all-caps denotes a constant, camelCasing denotes a multi-word variable and first-capitalized words indicate classes or interfaces).
 By using multiple cues (here, typographical, then semantical), casing helps with understandability and, in this specific instance, there seems to be quantitative evidence for CamelCasing to facilitate the scanning of a program text ( Binkley, 2009) .
-Again, casing, by its existence first as a convention, implies that it exists within a social community of writers and readers, and acknowledges the mutual belonging of both writer and reader to such a community, and turns the program-text from a readerly text further into a writerly one ( Barthes, 1984) .
+Again, casing, by its existence first as a convention, implies that it exists within a social community of writers and readers, and acknowledges the mutual belonging of both writer and reader to such a community, and turns the program-text from a readerly text further into a writerly one ( author, year) .

 Following these visual, auditory and typographical criteria, an aesthetically-pleasing vocabulary includes a strict naming of functions as verbs and variables as nouns .
 Continuing this correspondence between machine language and human language, there is here a clear mapping between syntax and semantics: functions do things and variables are things.
 If written the other way around, while this would respect the criteria for consistency, functions as nouns and variables as verbs hint at what it is not, are counter-intuitive and ultimately confusing—confusion which brings ugliness.